Mdadm: mdmpd

 If one is using the /proc filesystem, /proc/mdstat lists all active md devices with information about them.
 Mdmpd requires this to find arrays to monitor paths on, to get notification of interesting events and to monitor array reconstruction on Monitor mode.

-Technical details Raid 1
+Technical details RAID 1

-The data on a raid 1 Volume will be the same like the data in a normal Partition.
-The RAID Information will stored in the last 128kB of the Partition.
-This means, to convert a RAID 1 Volume to normal data Partition it is possible to decrease the Partition size about 128kB and change the Partition ID from fd to 83 (for linux).
+The data on a RAID 1 volume is the same as on a normal partition.
+The RAID information is stored in the last 128kB of the partition.
+This means, to convert a RAID 1 volume to normal data partition, it is possible to decrease the partition size by 128kB and change the partition ID from fd to 83 (for Linux).